rw139b/P1-Linked-List/README.md

 ## Known Bugs or Issues

-There are no issues but I was unable to reach those edge cases for 100% coverage but I belive it has to do with malloc.
+There are no issues that I have ran into in both regular tests and stress testing.

 ## Experience

-Understanding the correct pointer manipulation for a circular, doubly linked list with a sentinel node.
-Off-by-one errors and forgetting to update both next and prev links caused tricky bugs at first.
-Achieving near-100% code coverage required thinking carefully about edge cases, like NULL lists and out-of-bounds indices.
+This was a great experince, I was able to have AI write 100% of all of the code for p2, I used my linked list from p1 which I worte most of with AI assistance but between ChatGPT and Claude free usage, nothing I wrote for the threading.
+Hoping I can get those bonus points ;).
+I have the saved chats if you would like to verify as well.